Youth Action Fund

 Can our project focus on multiple regions or does it have to be only one?

 Yes.
 Projects can focus on an individual or multiple regions, neighborhoods, and/or cities within Ontario.
-All activities must be conducted in ON.
+All activities and expenses must be conducted in Ontario.
+Laidlaw is a province-wide funder and cannot fund initiatives outside of ON, partial activities in a different province or region, nor salaries for staff outside of the province.

 How do we submit an application?